67hz/vim-lldb/README.md

 ### LLDB debugging in Vim

-This version of vim-lldb supports both Python2 and Python3.
+This version of vim-lldb supports Python2 and Python3.
 This was forked from LLVM tools which only supports Python2.
 It is currently under development so there will be bugs.
 If you see something, say something.

 Installation